Road closures: 5 for Dacorum drivers to watch out for this week

 And a further four closures will begin over the next seven days:

+> M1, from 9am to 4pm on January 11, slight delays (under 10 minutes): M1 northbound and southbound, junction 8 to junction 9 back to back hard shoulder closures due to communications works on behalf of Ringway

-> M1, from 10pm January 5, to 5am January 6, slight delays (under 10 minutes): M1 southbound, J7/8 to J6A, Lane closure for communications on behalf of Ringway.
+> M1, from 10pm January 11, to 5am January 12, slight delays (under 10 minutes): M1 northbound, junction 8 to junction 9 hard shoulder closure and lane closures due to communications works on behalf of Ringway

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.